 Once it was proven that lead based paints presented health and environmental hazards, many countries banned its use.
 Since then, lead-free paints such as water-based paints, have become available to use safely in residential and commercial projects.

 If you are undertaking a renovation, construction or demolition project where the building was built before 1980, then it is best to call in the experts at All Districts Coating to assess the site and confirm if lead paint is present.
 Even if a building was recently painted, it is possible that the old, underlining paint was lead based.
 It is not possible to detect lead based paints through visual inspection only, however there are tests that can detect if paint is indeed hazardous.

 The removal of lead based paints is a dangerous task that can cause harm to those involved.
 Thus, it is a requirement that only those that are properly trained, and using the required safety equipment, should remove and dispose of lead based paints.

 If lead paint is detected on your property, our highly skilled team will discuss suitable methods with you for safely removing the lead paint.
 Once the best method is decided upon, our team will safely remove and dispose of the lead paint, whilst adhering to strict safety protocols, industry standards and health requirements.
 Ensuring the safety of our team and clients is our number one priority during the lead removal process.
 Safety always comes first.

 The All Districts Coating team have a vast range of expertise in the professional application of numerous paints and special coatings, as well as significant experience in remedial and restoration processes.
-Our highly experienced painters use only premium quality painting materials, accompanied by the highest quality painting standards and execution.
-We have successfully completed and managed both small and large scale projects in numerous sectors, including residential, commercial, industrial, education, hospitality, retail, health, recreation, and aged care/retirement living.
+Our highly experienced Sydney painters use only premium quality painting materials, accompanied by the highest quality painting standards and execution.
+We have successfully completed and managed both small and large scale projects in numerous sectors, including residential painting, commercial painting, industrial painting, education, hospitality, retail, health, recreation, and aged care/retirement living.